kiq005/JSTicTacToe/README.md

 # JSTicTacToe
-A Tic-Tac-Toe Game made in JavaScript, with some Artificial Intelligence Tests
+A Tic-Tac-Toe Game made in JavaScript, with some Artificial Intelligence Tests.